 Still not sure?
 Tesla actually offers a financing calculator on its website to help guide you toward whether a Tesla lease or cash payments work best for you.

-Just recently, Tesla announced improvements toward a new leasing experience for customers in 2021.
-More details are sure to emerge, but soon Tesla leasees will be able to use their Tesla account to manage everything from payments, to early termination, and even purchasing their Tesla at the end of a lease.
-Previously, Tesla leasees used a direct leasing program, but it appears that all leasing actions will soon be consolidated into a larger and more advantageous one stop shop via an individual’s Tesla account.
+In 2021, Tesla announced improvements toward a new leasing experience for customers.
+More details are sure to emerge, but Tesla leasees can now use their Tesla account to manage everything from payments, to early termination, and even purchasing their Tesla at the end of a lease.

 There you have it; hopefully you’re more informed after reading this Tesla lease guide and better understand what deals may or not be at your disposal, and how you should go about leasing (or not) your new vehicle.
 Your next decision might be whether to pay extra for the full-self driving capabilities.
 Good luck!